alisadariana/devsecops/docs/phase1/report.md

 The DevSecOps ecosystem faces significant and evolving threats, as evidenced by the recent supply chain attacks and the statistics showing dramatic increases in attack frequency and sophistication.
 GitHub Actions and similar CI/CD platforms are prime targets due to their privileged access to source code, secrets, and production environments.

+The reality of the threat landscape has exceeded even expert predictions.
+Gartner's 2021 forecast that 45% of organizations would experience supply chain attacks by 2025 was significantly surpassed, with 75% of organizations already affected by 2024.
+This demonstrates that the threat is evolving faster than anticipated and requires urgent, comprehensive action.

 However, established frameworks (SLSA, NIST SSDF, OWASP Top 10 CI/CD) provide comprehensive guidance for securing these critical systems.
 The key challenge lies not in the absence of standards, but in their consistent implementation and the balance between security and development velocity.

 This project will focus on practical implementation of these security controls, with GitHub Actions as the primary platform, to demonstrate how organizations can secure their CI/CD pipelines effectively while maintaining the agility that modern development practices demand.